coldclimate/omnomfrickinnom/content/blog/2020-04-25-mongolian-beef.markdown

 * 3 cloves of garlic finely sliced
 * An equal amount of ginger, cut into matchsticks
 * A tablespoon of hoisin
-* A tablespoon of seaseme oil
+* A tablespoon of sesame oil
 * A tablespoon of light soy
 * A teaspoon of brown sugar
 * A good grind of blackpepper, maybe 1/4 of a teaspoon